Can marijuana save the day?

 Or your prescription may never have been the right treatment.

-In 2016, the Centers for Disease Control issued a guideline for primary care doctors, stating there was “insufficient evidence” to back the usefulness of opioids long-term for chronic pain.
+In 2016, the Centers for Disease Control issued a for primary care doctors, stating there was “insufficient evidence” to back the usefulness of opioids long-term for chronic pain.

 The American Academy of Pain Medicine responded that opioids are “an important option” for those with chronic pain.